-&lt;sup>1 AB 2273 as enacted is attached as Exhibit A and will be codified in relevant part beginning at Section 1798.99.28 to Part 4 of Division 3 of the California Civil Code.
+&lt;sup>1 AB 2273 as enacted is docketed as ECF 1 Ex.
+A and is codified in relevant part beginning at Section 1798.99.28 to Part 4 of Division 3 of the California Civil Code.

 &lt;sup>2 See "Coalition Letter on Privacy and Free Expression Threats in Kids Online Safety Act" Regarding Opposition to S. 3663 (Nov.
 28, 2022) ("Online services would face substantial pressure to over-moderate, including from state Attorneys General seeking to make political points about what kind of information is appropriate for young people."), available at https://cdt.org/wp-content/uploads/2022/11/Coalition-letter-opposing-Kids-Online-Safety-Act-28-Nov-PM.pdf.